Emily Penn Keynote Speaker

 - Sky Ocean Rescue ambassador working on solving the ocean plastics issue

 Emily Penn is an experienced skipper, ocean advocate and artist who is dedicated to exploring the huge environmental challenges we face, in particular, ocean plastics.
 She splits her time between running eXXpedition – a series of all-female voyages focusing on plastic pollution and female health – and working on solving the ocean plastics issue with Sky Ocean Rescue and other corporate clients.
+Emily was awarded a BEM in the 2021 Queen’s New Years Honours list, for services to conservation and to charity.

 Emily’s ability to develop and communicate solutions for challenges facing today’s society has been sharpened by a diverse portfolio of unique experiences.
 She graduated from Cambridge University with a degree in Architecture and landed herself a place on Earthrace – a record breaking bio-fuelled boat.
 After crossing the Atlantic and Pacific Oceans, she ended up in Tonga and single-handedly co-ordinated the largest ever community-led rubbish cleanup in the South Pacific.